 The Penn Libraries welcome current sophomores and juniors to apply for the Hoesley Digital Literacy Fellows Program.
-Partially funded by a generous gift from Board Member Jim Hoesley and his wife Sandee Hoesley, and conducted in collaboration with Career Services, the School of Arts and Sciences and the Center for Undergraduate Research and Fellowships (CURF), the program will demystify technology, provide hands-on training and a website building project, and foster career connections.
+Partially funded by a generous gift from Board Member Jim Hoesley and his wife Sandee Hoesley, and conducted in collaboration with Career Services, the School of Arts and Sciences, and the Center for Undergraduate Research and Fellowships (CURF), this program encourages creative exploration of technologies commonly used in our rapidly evolving 21st century workplace and beyond.
+Throughout the experience, Fellows will receive hands-on training and support as they develop a digital project of their choice.

 Who Should Apply?

 All rising juniors and seniors may apply.
-Since the program provides workshops throughout the academic year, this may not be a good fit for those who plan to study abroad for a semester or more.
-Attendance at all workshops and monthly meetings is a requirement for completion.
-The hands-on workshops will provide 8 hours of instruction over the academic year, and monthly meetings will provide context for core topics and opportunities to discuss topics with professionals in the field.
-Students will be selected based on level of interest and match between their needs and planned training.
-Students must be willing to commit up front their availability between 12pm and 2pm on Fridays for monthly meetings for the duration of the academic year (fall and spring semesters).
+Since Fellows are expected to commit for the full academic year, this is not a good fit for those who plan to study abroad during the fall 2019 or spring 2020 semesters.
+Bimonthly workshops and meetings will provide hands-on training and opportunities for discussion, project planning, and collaboration.
+Attendance at all workshops and meetings is a requirement for completion.
+Students will be selected based on level of interest, potential project ideas, and match between their needs and training opportunities.
+Students must be willing to commit up front to availability from 12-1 PM on Fridays for meetings in the Education Commons TinkerLab for the duration of the academic year.

-In addition to formal instruction, students will undertake a guided digital design project.
-Students will create design materials and gain an understanding of various technologies, which could include a professional website web portfolio or online resume in preparation for job, internship or graduate school search.
+Over the course of the year, students will undertake a guided project of their choice incorporating the skills learned throughout the fellowship.
+Students will gain an understanding of various technologies while creating a project relevant to their interests and career goals, such as developing a professional website or web portfolio or preparing and teaching a workshop.
 Collaboration within the cohort and small-group work is expected.
-Each student will present their completed project at a culminating event to an audience that includes recent alumni and professionals who use digital literacy skills in their careers, and receive personalized feedback.
+Each student will present their completed project at a culminating event and receive personalized feedback.